DrFraserGovil/RAMICES_II/docs/source/utility/log_config.rst

 .. warning::

-    The LogConfig is initialised within SimulationSettings, and should not otherwise be modified.
+    Only a single ConfigObject should ever exist, :doc:`GlobalLog::Config<log_globals>`.
+It is initialised within SimulationSettings, and should not otherwise be modified.

+    Any other ConfigObjects are ignored.

-.. doxygenstruct:: ConfigObject
+.. doxygenstruct:: GlobalLog::ConfigObject